BeardOverflow/msi-ec/docs/device_support_guide.md

 + `cat /sys/devices/platform/msi-ec/debug/ec_dump > ec_dump.txt`

+> [!IMPORTANT]
-If you got the next error, then your module is not loaded in debug mode or doesn't have it:
+> If you got the next error, then your module is not loaded in debug mode or doesn't have it:
+>
 > `cat: /sys/devices/platform/msi-ec/debug/ec_dump: No such file or directory`

 ## `EC-SYS` method